 Out of scope vulnerabilities

 When reporting vulnerabilities, please consider (1) attack scenario/exploitability, and (2) the security impact of the bug.
 The following issue is considered out of scope:

 - Brute Forcing user accounts

-Once a report is submitted, Upgrade will endeavor to provide prompt acknowledgment of receipt of all reports (typically within two business days of submission) and to keep you reasonably informed of the status of any validated vulnerability that you report through this program.
+Upgrade reserves all legal rights in the event of noncompliance with these guidelines.
+Once a report is submitted, Upgrade will endeavour to provide prompt acknowledgment of receipt of all reports (typically within two business days of submission) and to keep you reasonably informed of the status of any validated vulnerability that you report through this program.